Elicoidali pasta with Tropea onions from Calabria!

 This simple but flavourful elicoidali pasta with Tropea onions recipe from Calabria in Southern Italy is one that I’m sure anyone who loves the combination of cheese and onions will enjoy!
 It's traditionally made with the region's famous sweet red onions but you can use other red onions too!

 The Italian region of Calabria is famous for its sweet red onions named after the popular beach town of Tropea.
-The main growing area for these onions is south of Tropea, around Ricardi and Capo Vaticano.
-They are grown all over Calabria, however, the ones grown closest to the sea are particularly sweet because of the sandy soil and mild climate.
+The main growing area for these onions is south of Tropea, around Ricardi and Capo Vaticano, although they are grown all over Calabria.
+However, the ones grown closest to the sea are particularly sweet because of the sandy soil and mild climate.

 The Tropea onion was apparently introduced to Calabria by the Greeks, who had discovered it thanks to the Assyrians and Babylonians.
 However, it was the Arabs who perfected its cultivation in Tropea and contributed to its spread throughout the region.

 These onions come in two shapes, oval and round.
 They are a D.O.P. onion, which means that they are registered by the European Union under the Protected Designation of Origin legislation.
 This ensures that only products genuinely originating in a particular region are allowed to be identified as such when sold.

 There are 3 types of Tropea onions.
 The cipolla fresca which is ready for harvesting in April.
 It has a long stem and reddish-purple bulb.
 In June, they harvest the ‘cipolla da serbo’.
 This is the bright red, torpedo-shaped onion that we usually think of as a Tropea onion.
 I have grown this type in my garden!

 There is also the sweet white cipollotto which is ready in October.
 This onion resembles a large spring onion in both appearance and flavour.
 This is the onion I used for this elicoidali with Tropea onions recipe.